amgando/react-workshop/readme.md

 # cd into the folder
 cd react-workshop

+# follow the readme.md directions per folder

+# typically that will just be running the following commands
-# install the dependencies
+# for installing dependencies
 npm install

-# start the server
+# and to start the server, either "HMR mode" or "regular mode"
+npm run hot
+#-or-#
 npm start
 ```

 *If for some reason you aren't able to run `npm`, the limited time in this workshop won't allow for us to troubleshoot your computer.
 Instead, we have an online version available for you to use so you can keep up with the workshop without having to configure your machine.*